Google Eases Pharma Ad Policies for AdMob Buyers

 FAQs

-Ads related to clinical trials, miracle cures, illicit drugs, addiction services, crisis hotlines, and experimental treatments remain banned across Google Partner Inventory.
-These bans apply across all markets.
+Ads related to clinical trials, miracle cures, illicit drugs, addiction services, crisis hotlines, and experimental treatments remain banned.
+The post emphasizes that these restrictions still apply even as some prescription drug advertising becomes easier for Authorized Buyers.

 Comments